-Linked Learning is Outcome-Focused Emerging - 1 Developing - 2 Sustaining - 3 Students can be seen Students can be seen Students can be seen a) Developing a plan for school or work beyond high school as part of a required pathway assignment. a) Creating strategic personal learning plans, using those plans to guide their course choices and work-based learning activities, and revising their plans at least annually. a) Creating and regularly revising project and personal learning plans that guide their daily work, course choices, and work- based learning experiences. b) Describing the purpose of planning and plans. b) Seeking and using feedback from parents and teachers on personal learning plans and long-term college and career goals. b) Seeking and using feedback from parents, peers, teachers, and employer partners on personal learning plans, project plans, and long-term college and career goals. c) Using teacher feedback on their post-high school plan to revise it as needed. c) Reflecting on their learning and pathway progress at the end of each quarter or semester. c) Reflecting regularly on their individual and group choices, insights, and learning. d) Reflecting on whether or not they met learning targets at the end of a project or performance task. d) Explaining how their daily work contributes to project and course outcomes. d) Explaining how their daily work contributes to project, course, pathway, district, Common Core, and CTE outcomes, as well as college and career goals. e) Explaining why a current task is important. e) Describing their growth toward achieving outcomes as part of their project presentations and product reflections. e) Using rubrics to self-assess their progress on pathway outcomes as a part of public exhibition and defense of their work. f) Describing the outcomes for their pathway and why they are important.
+1 Emerging 2 Developing 3 Transforming Students can be seen: Developing a plan for school or work beyond high school as part of a required pathway assignment.
+Creating strategic personal learning plans, using those plans to guide their course choices and work-based learning activities, and revising their plans at least annually.
+Creating and regularly revising project and personal learning plans that guide their daily work, course choices, and work-based learning experiences.
+Describing the purpose of planning and plans.
+Seeking and using feedback from parents and teachers on personal learning plans and long-term college and career goals.
+Seeking and using feedback from parents, peers, teachers, and employer partners on personal learning plans, project plans, and long- term college and career goals.
+Using teacher feedback on their post-high school plan to revise it as needed.
+Reflecting on their learning and pathway progress at the end of each quarter or semester.
+Reflecting regularly on their individual and group choices, insights, and learning.
+Reflecting on whether or not they met learning targets at the end of a project or performance task.
+Explaining how their daily work contributes to project and course outcomes.
+Explaining how their daily work contributes to project, course, pathway, district, Common Core, and CTE outcomes, as well as college and career goals.
+Explaining why a current task is important.
+Describing their growth toward achieving outcomes as part of their project presentations and product reflections.
+Using rubrics to self-assess their progress on pathway outcomes as a part of public exhibition and defense of their work.
+Describing the outcomes for their pathway and why they are important.